BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: Experiments

 \section{Experiments}

-The proposed framework was evaluated on various computer vision tasks on relevant state-of-the-art benchmarks, including the fine-grained image classification \cite{CUB,aircraft,StanfordCars}, few-shot classification \cite{cifarFS} and person re-identification \cite{market1501}\footnote{More results including more visualisations and more implementation details are available in supplementary material.}.
-For performance comparison regarding visualization, we compared the proposed BR-NPA attention model with the bilinear CNN (B-CNN) \cite{B-CNN}, which is considered as the baseline model and also state-of-the-art post-hoc algorithms dedicated to model visualization including Grad-CAM~\cite{gradcam}, Grad-CAM++~\cite{gradcampp}, Guided backpropagation~\cite{guidedbackprop} and also the baseline activation map (AM) method.
-These methodologies were selected as most CNN attention maps in the literature were generated using one of them.
+The proposed framework was first evaluated on various computer vision tasks on relevant SOTA benchmarks, including the fine-grained image classification, \cite{CUB,aircraft,StanfordCars} few-shot classification \cite{tieredimagenet}, and person re-identification \cite{market1501}\footnote{More visualisations are available in supplementary material.}.
+Furthermore, extensive ablation studies were conducted to validate the chosen strategies.
+Lastly, a quantitative evaluation of the attention maps using dedicated metrics was performed to demonstrate the performance of the proposed framework.

-The models which performance is reported from the literature in the fine-grained experiments were not applied to person re-identification or few-shot classification are they are complex methods specifically tailored for fine-grained classification.
-Only the variant of B-CNN proposed by \cite{seeBetterBeforeLooking} was re-implemented and showed poor performance on re-identification and few-shot classification.
-Also, the visualisations produced by these models come either from AM (MG-CNN) or a neural attention module (B-CNN, FCAN, MA-CNN, ProtoPNet).
-ST-CNN and 2-level attention produce no saliency map as the first directly predicts the crop to apply and the latter uses an object detector on random image patches to filter out the ones showing background.
-Therefore, visualisations from AM and neural attention module are provided, along with visualisations obtained from generic methods like Grad-CAM, Grad-CAM++, and Guided Grad-CAM++, to obtain a comprehensive and concise representation of the methods in the literature.